-Thank you very much for inviting me to join you.
-You'll be hearing a lot about the national and regional economies this morning.
-So I thought I would take a step back and talk with you about policy-specifically, how I interpret economic data through the lens of monetary policy.
+Thank you very much for inviting me to join you this afternoon.
+Today, I'd like to talk with you about how I interpret current economic data through the lens of monetary policy.
 Please note that the views I express are my own and not necessarily those of my colleagues on the Federal Open Market Committee (FOMC) or in the Federal Reserve System.1